AlexanderSouthan/pyDataFitting/README.md

 ## General nonlinear regression (in nonlinear_regression.py)
 * nonlinear_regression: Does nonlinear regressions by minimizing the sum of the squared residuals.
-Basically utilizes differential_evolution from scipy.optimize to estimatze the parameters of complex regression functions.
+Basically utilizes differential_evolution, least_squares, basinhopping, brute, shgo or dual_annealing from scipy.optimize to estimatze the parameters of complex regression functions.
 The functions must be included in calc_functions, but can be added easily there.
 This is not a particularly fast method, so use methods from other packages for simple problems.
 * nonlinear_regression_3D: Does the same like nonlinear_regression, but on 3D
 datasets.
 Also here, the regression function must be included in calc_function_3D.